andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - Tools can be a subtle trap. -  Neil Gaiman, The Sandman

 - Uncertainty is an uncomfortable position.
 But certainty is an absurd one - Voltaire

+- Conquering mountains is an ironic phrase.
+We are not conquering them.
+We can never pretend to be fighting nature because we are part of it. - Kílian Jornet